SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/desktop-client/preload-api.rst

 Desktop Client Preload API
 ==========================

-A number of API endpoints are made availible to the render process by the preloader script.
+A number of API endpoints are made available to the render process by the preloader script.
 These endpoints can be called by any script running in the render process.
 They expose various methods and data normally unavailable to the render process.
 To find out more about